WordPress: Fixing PNG transparency issues in IE

 All that’s required is that you download a 1×1 pixel blank GIF image, the PNGbehavior script and add a couple of lines to the style sheet used in your site.

-I’ve described a specific implementation for PmWiki before, this one is targeted to WordPress users.
+I’ve described [a specific implementation for PmWiki][3] before, this one is targeted to WordPress users.

-• Modify your theme’s stylesheet (for the default WordPress theme, it’s in /wp-content/themes/default/style.css) by adding the following anywhere in its file:
+* Modify your theme’s stylesheet (for the _default_ WordPress theme, it’s in

 /* Fix for PNG alpha channel display in IE6 */